Extensive Support Needs Education Specialist Credential

-Azusa Pacific University’s Moderate/Severe Disabilities Education Specialist Credential program prepares candidates to earn a California Moderate/Severe Disabilities Education Specialist Preliminary Credential.
-This rigorous program includes comprehensive foundation courses emphasizing teaching and educational methods, as well as specialization courses that provide content required for the disabilities specialist credential.
+Azusa Pacific University’s Extensive Support Needs Education Specialist Credential program prepares candidates to earn a California Extensive Support Needs Education Specialist Preliminary Credential.
+This rigorous program includes comprehensive foundation courses emphasizing teaching and educational methods, as well as specialization courses that provide content required for the education specialist credential.
 Practical classroom and fieldwork experiences provide application to theory, preparing candidates to teach in diverse settings.
 The mode of delivery includes face-to-face instruction, campus-based classes, distance learning, and clinical experiences.

 Computer and Software Requirements